vikramarigelaRepo/azure-openai-search-rag-demo/README.md

  * Azure Container Registry(Host docker images)
  * Azure Blob Storage(Data Source to upload files)

- * Gradio+FastAPI+python is used to design the chat application.
+ * Gradio+FastAPI+python is used to design UI for the chat application.

+ * Key less authentication has been used for all services in this project.
+RBAC has been implemented for improved security.

+ *